 In some U.S. jurisdictions, short-term rentals are regulated.
 For example, to limit the number of vacation rentals in a single neighborhood, a city might not allow someone to use a house as a vacation rental if there is another vacation rental within 250 feet.

 To see whether vacation rentals are regulated in your area, review the applicable zoning ordinance (also called a "development code").
-If the zoning ordinance is unclear, call the local planning department for help or hire a land use attorney to help you determine whether any regulations or restrictions apply to the use of your neighbors' property as a short-term rental.
+If the language of the zoning ordinance is unclear, call the local planning department for help, or hire a land use attorney to help you determine whether any regulations or restrictions apply to your neighbors' use of the property as a short-term rental.

 If you live in a developed community, also consider is whether any private covenants, conditions, and restrictions (CC&Rs) prohibit short-term vacation rentals or control noise.
-For example, if your house is a condo or townhouse in a subdivision with CC&Rs prohibiting loud noises after 10 p.m., you might be able to file a complaint with the homeowners' association.
+For example, if your house is a condo or townhouse in a subdivision with CC&Rs prohibiting loud noises after 10 p.m., you might be able to file a complaint with the homeowners' association, and let them take care of enforcement.

-If your attempts at informal measures (above) got nowhere, it might be worth trying once more, armed with any new legal information you found; or perhaps writing a warning letter to your neighbor.
+If your attempts at informal measures (above) got nowhere, it might be worth writing a warning letter to your neighbor, citing the ordinances or regulations you found.

 If you discover that your neighbors are using their house as a vacation rental in violation of the zoning ordinance, one option is to file a complaint with your local code enforcement department.
 The department will investigate the use of the property.